MicrosoftDocs/azure-docs/articles/active-directory/devices/howto-vm-sign-in-azure-ad-windows.md

 - Windows 10 1809 and later

 > [!IMPORTANT]
-> Remote connection to VMs joined to Azure AD is allowed only from Windows 10 or later PCs that are Azure AD registered (starting with Windows 10 20H1), Azure AD joined, or hybrid Azure AD joined to the *same* directory as the VM.
+> Remote connection to VMs that are joined to Azure AD is allowed only from Windows 10 or later PCs that are Azure AD registered (starting with Windows 10 20H1), Azure AD joined, or hybrid Azure AD joined to the *same* directory as the VM.

 This feature is now available in the following Azure clouds: